-On December 22, 2017, the U.S. Tax Reform Act was signed into law.
-Several provisions of the new tax legislation significantly affected the insurance industry including the Base Erosion Anti Abuse Tax (BEAT) provision.
-The BEAT imposes an additional minimum tax on payments made from U.S. companies to foreign affiliates including payments related to reinsurance.
+On December 22, 2017, the US Tax Reform Act was signed into law.
+Several provisions of the new Tax Legislation significantly affected the insurance industry including the Base Erosion Anti Abuse Tax (BEAT) provision.
+The BEAT imposes an additional minimum tax on payments made from US companies to foreign affiliates including payments related to reinsurance.
 As disclosed in the Notes to the company's 2018 financial statements: "To avoid a significant negative capital impact resulting from the BEAT, QBE Insurance Group of North America restructured its organizational legal entity structure.
 A new Bermuda subsidiary, called QBE Blue Ocean Re Limited ("Blue Ocean Re"), was formed and moved under U.S. ownership.
-Blue Ocean Re will make an IRS 953(d) election to be taxed as a U.S.-taxpaying corporation.
-Most of all of the affiliate reinsurance placements from the company will be placed with Blue Ocean effective January 1, 2018.
-Since the reinsurance payments made by the company to Blue Ocean will be considered U.S. domestic to U.S. domestic payments the BEAT will not apply."
+Blue Ocean Re will make an IRS 953(d) election to be taxed as a US taxpaying corporation.
+Most all the affiliate reinsurance placements from the Company will be placed with Blue Ocean effective January 1, 2018.
+Since the reinsurance payments made by the Company to Blue Ocean will be considered US domestic to US domestic payments the BEAT will not apply."

-On August 1, 2018, Sutton National Insurance Holdings LLC submitted a Form A filing with the state of Wisconsin, Office of the Commissioner of Insurance (OCI) pertaining to a proposed acquisition of control of Unigard Indemnity Company.
+On August 1, 2018, Sutton National Insurance Holdings LLC submitted a Form A filing with the State of Wisconsin Office of the Commissioner of Insurance (OCI) pertaining to a proposed acquisition of control of Unigard Indemnity Company.
 OCI approved the transaction on December 17, 2018.
 The sale was consummated on January 1, 2019.

-On December 5, 2018, Integon National Insurance Company submitted a Form A filing with OCI pertaining to a proposed acquisition of control of NFU.
+On December 5, 2018, Integon National Insurance Company submitted a Form A filing with the State of Wisconsin, OCI pertaining to a proposed acquisition of control of NFU.
 The application is currently under review.

-XI.
-ACKNOWLEDGMENT
+X. ACKNOWLEDGMENT